At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 So, when should you start vaccinating your puppy?

 According to veterinarians, the most optimal time for the first vaccination of a puppy is its age of 2 months.
-Previously, it is not worth vaccinating, since the puppy still “works” with the immunity that he received from his mother.
+It is not necessary to vaccinate earlier, since the puppy’s immunity is still “working”, which he received from his mother.
 Therefore, veterinarians call the period 2 months.
-However, it is necessary to vaccinate a puppy up to 4 months, and take a break from 4 to 6 months, since puppies during this period have teeth replaced, and since this process proceeds differently for each breed of dog, in order to exclude the possibility of complications after vaccination, it is better to postpone vaccination for this period.
+However, it is necessary to vaccinate a puppy before 4 months, and take a break from 4 to 6 months, since puppies replace teeth during this period, and since this process occurs differently in each breed of dog, in order to exclude the possibility of complications after vaccination, it is better to postpone vaccination for this period.

-If you decide to vaccinate your pet later, after 6 months, this is not a fatal mistake, however, all this time you will expose the life and health of your puppy to the threat of the above diseases, which he can contract during one of your walks or contact with an infected animals.
+If you decide to vaccinate your pet later, after 6 months, this is not a fatal mistake, however, all this time you will be exposing the life and health of your puppy to the threat of the above diseases, which he can become infected with during one of your walks or contact with an infected person. animals.
 As statistics show,

 unvaccinated puppies at this age are very difficult to tolerate the above diseases and the likelihood of death among them is quite high.

-However, before taking the animal to the veterinary clinic for routine vaccination, it is necessary to undergo preliminary preparation.
+However, before taking an animal to a veterinary clinic for routine vaccination, it is necessary to undergo preliminary preparation.
 Since vaccination should only be carried out on a healthy animal, and if at the time of this procedure the puppy is already sick, it will not protect your pet from all the consequences of the disease, you must be absolutely sure that your puppy is healthy.
-To do this, it is recommended (if you decide to vaccinate from 2 to 4 months) from 1.5 months of age to place the baby in quarantine - exclude the possibility of contact with other animals and walk with the baby in "environmentally friendly" places (outside the city, for example), carry out deworming (treat worms).
+For this, it is recommended (if you decide to vaccinate from 2 to 4 months) from 1.5 months of age to place the baby in quarantine - to exclude the possibility of contact with other animals and to walk with the baby in “ecologically friendly” places (outside the city, for example), carry out deworming (treat worms).

-If you have followed all these recommendations, and your puppy is healthy, his body temperature has been within the normal range for the last 3 days, he has a good appetite, he is active - you can go for vaccination.
-If you are not sure about one of the characteristics of the condition, the vaccination should be postponed.
+If you have followed all these recommendations, and your puppy is healthy, his body temperature has remained within normal limits for the last 3 days, he has a good appetite, and he behaves actively - you can go for vaccination.
+If you are not sure about one of the characteristics of the condition, vaccination should be postponed.

 Where to vaccinate?
 Of course, in a veterinary clinic.
-And, although today in every veterinary pharmacy you can buy a vaccine against a particular disease, only a veterinarian and only in a veterinary clinic should vaccinate a dog in order to avoid possible complications.
-In addition, after such a vaccination, you can put a note in your veterinary passport there that the animal has been vaccinated.
+And, although today you can purchase a vaccine against one or another disease at every veterinary pharmacy, only a veterinarian should vaccinate a dog and only in a veterinary clinic, in order to avoid possible complications.
+In addition, after such vaccination, you will be able to put a mark in your veterinary passport stating that the animal has been vaccinated.

 We have already said that

 The first vaccination is carried out between 2 and 4 months.
-The second vaccination will be carried out after a certain period of time, which is specified in the instructions for the vaccine, and the third vaccination is carried out after 7-8 months, when the puppy will have a change of teeth.
+The second vaccination will be carried out after a certain period of time, which is specified in the instructions for the vaccine, and the third vaccination will be carried out after 7-8 months, when the puppy’s teeth change.

 In other words, your pet should be vaccinated three times before the age of 12 months.

-After vaccination, you must adhere to the following recommendations for two days - avoid walking in open areas, contact with other people's dogs, as well as contact with strangers (a person can be a carrier of a disease that is dangerous for a puppy), maintain the same diet, avoid stressful situations for the dog, and in no case do not heat the injection site with a heating pad and do not wet it with water (even if there is a slight swelling or induration at the injection site - this is an individual reaction of your puppy's body, which will pass very soon).
-Immunity after vaccination is developed for 3 weeks, and all this time your puppy is still defenseless against dangerous infections and diseases, therefore, you should not forget about precautionary measures at this time.
+After vaccination, you must adhere to the following recommendations for two days - avoid walking in open areas, contact with other people's dogs, as well as contact with strangers (a person can be a carrier of a disease dangerous for the puppy), maintain the same diet, avoid stressful situations for the dog, and under no circumstances warm the injection site with a heating pad or wet it with water (even if there is a slight swelling or thickening at the injection site - this is an individual reaction of your puppy’s body, which will pass very soon).
+Immunity after vaccination is developed over the course of 3 weeks, and during this time your puppy is still defenseless against dangerous infections and diseases, therefore, you should not forget about precautions during this time.

-For more information about vaccinating your puppy, you can ask the veterinarian at your nearest veterinary clinic.
-There you can also consult on all your questions regarding the vaccination schedule.
+For more information about vaccinating your puppy, you can contact your veterinarian at your nearest veterinary clinic.
+There you can consult on all your questions regarding the vaccination schedule.

 Shevtsova Olga